 On Wednesday, Deford was given the PEN/ESPN Lifetime Achievement Award for Literary Sports Writing, and it’s hard to argue against him being an early recipient.
-PEN created the category in 2011, and Deford now joins another legendary SI alum, Dan Jenkins, and the late Roger Angell, whose graceful baseball prose long graced the pages of The New Yorker.
+PEN created the category in 2011, and Deford now joins another legendary SI alum, Dan Jenkins, and Roger Angell, whose graceful baseball prose have long graced the pages of The New Yorker.

 That such a highly respected literary outlet like PEN is giving this nod to sportswriting — often derided as a low-grade product of newspaper “toy departments” — is a healthy sign.
 The literary sportswriting form, in fact, goes back far beyond the rise of Deford and SI, although the magazine’s popular breakthrough in the 1960s is a critical development.

-I regret that my familarity with Deford’s work has been mostly from his Sports Illustrated pieces and not the many books and collections he has published.
+I regret that my familarity with Deford’s work has been mostly from his Sports Illustrated pieces and not the many books he has published.
 A younger generation knows him from his weekly commetaries on NPR, which can be curmudgeonly, quirky and just a bit maddening all at once.

 Deford is a stylish — in word and fashion — descendant of some acclaimed sportswriters whose work I’ve been devouring in recent weeks, mainly through brilliantly curated story collections.
 Sitting at night on my back porch, savoring the work of W.C.
-Heinz, John Lardner and John Schulian is like being to time before I was born, right before the age of television, when approaching a subject through an honest, human sensibility and an artist’s touch with words were the backbone of the craft.
+Heinz, John Lardner and John Schulian is like being taken back to a time before I was born, right before the age of television, when approaching a subject through an honest, human sensibility and an artist’s touch with words were the backbone of the craft.

 In his most recent collection, “Twilight of the Long-ball Gods,” Schulian includes a 1994 story from Philadelphia Magazine entitiled “The Wild, Wild Past,” about the world of the Class C Longhorn League in the 1950s and that featured a young pitcher named Tom Brookshier: